walkershashi/Text-Recognition/README.md

-# Text-Recognition
-Using OpenCV and Tesseract OCR to process a text image to detect the words in the image
+# Text-Recognition Using OpenCV and Tesseract OCR

 Computer don't have the ability to process the videos and images on their own like humans.
 We can interpret any kind of images to a large extent but the machines lack this ability.